Find Affordable College Courses

 The average amount in student loans that journalism majors at UT Knoxville take out while working on their Bachelor's Degree is $21,529.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $501.

-Middle Tennessee State University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public college with a very large student population.
+Middle Tennessee State University came in at #9 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the city of Murfreesboro, Middle Tennessee State University is a public college with a fairly large student population.

 About 64% of the students majoring in journalism at the school are women while 36% are male.